-Use the custom equation fit to define your own equations.
-An example custom equation appears when you select Custom Equation from the list, as shown here for curve data.
+In the Fit Options pane, use the custom equation fit to define your own equations.
+An example custom equation appears when you click Custom Equation, as shown here for curve data.

 You can edit

 If you set fit options and then alter other fit settings, the app remembers your choices for lower and upper bounds and start points, if possible.
-For custom equations Curve Fitting app always remembers user values, but for many library models if you change fit settings then the app automatically calculates new best values for start points or lower bounds.
+For custom equations, the Curve Fitter app always remembers user values.
+However, for many library models, if you change fit settings, then the app automatically calculates new best values for start points or lower bounds.

-You can save your custom equations as part of your saved Curve Fitting app sessions.
+You can save your custom equations as part of your saved Curve Fitter app sessions.